 Identity & Inclusion

-Illinois Abroad and Global Exchange embraces global perspectives and cultivates distinct opportunities to grow our understanding of the diverse communities in which we live, study, and work.
-We seek to make international educational experiences available to every student.
-As such, we welcome and support students of varied race, ethnicity, gender identity, sexual orientation, ability, economic class, age, religion, nationality, and military status.
+The University of Illinois Urbana-Champaign embraces global perspectives and cultivates distinct opportunities to grow our understanding of the diverse communities in which we live, study, and work.
+We seek to make international educational experiences available to every student, of every identity.

-We recognize that different aspects of your identity may impact your study abroad experience and that the education abroad experience will differ for every student.
+Different aspects of your identity may impact your study abroad experience.
 Each student faces different barriers and unique challenges.
 Furthermore, how you identify in the United States may not be how you choose to identify abroad, and may not be how you are identified by your host culture.
-We encourage all students to reflect on the different aspects of their identity and consider how they may play a role in their study abroad experience.
+It is encouraged that all students to reflect on the different aspects of their identity and consider how they may play a role in their study abroad experience.

 First steps to understanding identity and inclusion in your host country: